From June 2026, households will have more opportunities to recycle as part of nationwide changes to waste collections.

 What about waste collections from flats?

-We are currently reviewing bin provision for all flats/communal areas, as well as working with landlords and management companies.
+We are currently reviewing bin provision for all flats and communal areas, as well as working with landlords and management companies.
 This will ensure that sufficient bins are in place ready for when the new collection services start.

 Who is paying for these changes?